Tonedawg1/KH_Item_Tracker/README.md

 ## Kingdom Hearts 1.5 Item Tracker!

 A Kingdom Hearts 1.5 item tracker built in RPG Maker MZ.
 Keep track of your items easily while playing!
+This includes a Synthesis Shop screen that will update how many items you still need as you check things off, as well as guides for many of the important treasure chests in the game!

 ---